 4 Getting to Zero: Finding Profitable Solutions in the Waste Stream.
 May, 2013

-Waiākea’s community source is located at the eastern base of the Mauna Loa volcano in an isolated area surrounded by rich and bio-diverse forest preserves.
+Waiākea’s source is located at the eastern base of the Mauna Loa volcano in an isolated area surrounded by rich and bio-diverse forest preserves.

 The meaning of this is significant: our source could provide enough water in a month to satisfy the amount of water that is consumed globally in a year.